MinhHungPhan/terraform-bootcamp/03-terraform-docker/05-variables-and-outputs/05-variable-definition-precedence/README.md

 - [Terraform documentation on variables](https://developer.hashicorp.com/terraform/language/values/variables#variable-definition-precedence).

 Please consider this lesson complete and feel free to proceed to the next one to continue expanding your understanding of Terraform's capabilities.
+Happy Coding! 🚀